-How does low B12 affect nerves?
+How does low vitamin B12 affect nerves?

 Low vitamin B12 can cause burning pain in peripheral nerves like those in your thighs, numbness due to impaired nerves in your feet, blurry vision by way of less-than-healthy optic nerves, loss of balance or inability to find the right word because your cerebellum is starved for B12, and so forth.